Dick Proceviat

 Dick Proceviat (born June 25, 1946) is a retired professional ice hockey player who played 321 games in the World Hockey Association.
 He played for the Chicago Cougars and Indianapolis Racers.

 Proceviat was born in Whitemouth, Manitoba.
+He studied at Laurentian University, receiving a degree in history.
+During his playing days, he spent his summers working underground as a miner.
+He later became a police constable.